 We waited.

-CSI positively identified Rodney Nordby at 9:30 pm.
-Sergeant Morgan and Lucky left to make notification.
-Before he was promoted, Jay Morgan and Matt Lucky were partners, and the two were close.
+At 9:30 pm, CSI positively identified Rodney Nordby.
+Sergeant Morgan and Lucky left the scene to make notification.
+Before he was promoted, Jay Morgan and Matt Lucky were partners, and they were close.
 With over twenty years as a detective, Morgan had more experience than anyone at the scene.
-His skill and common sense approach were the glue that held the Persons and Property detectives together.
-Morgan and Lucky found Nordby’s mother home alone.
-His father was working out of town.
+His skill and common-sense were the glue that held the Persons and Property detectives together.

-Captain Herring, Sergeant Morgan, Matt Lucky, and I went to a house off Jewella Avenue near Westwood School where Nordby’s old girlfriend lived.
-It was a dead end street.
+Captain Herring, Sergeant Morgan, Matt Lucky, and I went to a house off Jewella Avenue near Westwood School where Nordby’s girlfriend lived.
+It was a dead-end street.
 We knocked at a house, but no one answered.
 Bobby went next door and spoke to the neighbors.
-They told him the woman we were looking for lived on the street, but she stayed in the house next door to the one we knocked on.
+They told him the woman we were looking for lived on the street, but she stayed in the house next door to the one we were knocking on.
 We went to the house and walked around it.
 There were no motorcycles.
 We knocked on doors and windows repeatedly, but other than a barking dog inside, there was no response.
 Lucky left and went to the office to see if he and Prudhome could generate a lead.
 The investigation had reached a stand still.

 “I been thinking about this.
 Tritta’s been hanging around with a guy who just got out of jail.
 I went to high school with him, and he’s a bad dude.
 His name is Daniel Haire.
 You need to check him out.”